Discover Sailing Centres

 · Fulfilment of Duty of Care.
 Customers and Government generally seek assurance of self-regulation and proper management processes, in addition to compliance with regulatory and legislative requirements.

 · Recognition by Australian Marine Safety Authority, and State Marine Regulators.
-Yachting Australia Programs and Courses have that recognition under State Regulations.
+Australian Sailing Programs and Courses have that recognition under State Regulations.

 · Recognition by other Government departments.
-The Australian Sports Commission and State Departments, including Education, and other bodies such as Scouts/Guides, and the Defence Forces, all rely on assurances of the quality and standards of the Yachting Australia Programs.
+The Australian Sports Commission and State Departments, including Education, and other bodies such as Scouts/Guides, and the Defence Forces, all rely on assurances of the quality and standards of the Australian Sailing Programs.

 · Access to qualified Instructors.
 A key role for Yachting Australia and its member States is the training, qualification and ongoing professional development of quality Instructors.